Li-brua/Consumption-Downgrading/README.md

-This is a consumer degradation assistant fine-tuned based on GPT-3.5.
+This is a consumer degradation assistant instruction dataset for GPT-3.5/4.